 Interested in learning more about the benefits of collaborative mapping for development and disaster risk reduction?
 Join us on Wednesday, November 14th at the World Bank mapathon as World Bank and partners discuss innovative new workflows for communicating and reducing risk.
 Register today and follow us on Twitter @GFDRR for the latest updates from #WBMapathon.

-Open Cities Africa is financed by the EU-funded ACP-EU Africa Disaster Risk Financing Program, managed by the Global Facility for Disaster Reduction and Recovery.
+Open Cities Africa is financed by the EU-funded ACP-EU Africa Disaster Risk Financing Program, and the implementation of the DURQuaP is supported by the ACP-EU Natural Disaster Risk Reduction Program, both managed by the Global Facility for Disaster Reduction and Recovery.
+More information on the ACP-EU NDRR Program and the support it provides to the Republic of Congo can be found here.